MicrosoftDocs/powerquery-docs/powerquery-docs/rank-column.md

 description: In Power Query, you can add a new column to an existing table that ranks the rows in the table based on the desired sorting of the table and the rank strategy to use for ties.
 author: ptyx507x
 ms.reviewer:
-ms.date: 07/18/2022
+ms.date: 07/20/2022
 ms.author: miescobar
 ms.custom:
 ---

 # Rank column (Preview)

 The **Rank column** command adds a new column to a table with the ranking defined by one or more other columns from the table.
-A *Rank kind* option can be used to define how ties should be handled.
+A *Rank method* option can be used to define how ties should be handled.

 ![Rank column entry point in the Power Query ribbon inside the Add column tab](media/rank-column/rank-column-ribbon-entry.png)